lucasallan/sh286.github.io/_posts/2015-01-29-strong-weak-and-soft-reference-part-1.markdown

 ## Soft Reference

-A soft reference is almost identical to weak reference, but they can survive to a few GC cycles before to be deallocated.
+A soft reference is almost identical to weak reference, but they can survive to a few GC cycles before being deallocated.

 #### Examples: